Richmond VisitAbility Task Force Action Plan

 affordability and visitability through redevelopment

-and mixed tenure - Modification of existing units
+- Modification of existing units

 (6) Social Structures & Policies